 - Knowing which employees are exempt

-If you already offer employees long-term care insurance, you can continue to do so, and employees can determine whether or not to apply for exemption.
+If you already offer employees long-term care insurance, you can continue to do so, and employees can determine whether or not to apply for an exemption.

 For more information on the program, contact Washington state directly or read up on the new program.